-My Grandmother made chicken and dumplings for me during one her infrequent visits to Arizona.
+My Grandmother made chicken and dumplings for me during of one her infrequent visits to Arizona.
 If there is one down side to growing up in the military, it’s the lack of connection that I feel with my extended family because I didn’t grow up around them.
 Anyhow, back to me watching Grandma mixing up flour and salt then rolling them into dumplings.
-I can hear the broth bubbling as it cooked the soft doughy balls into magic gooey biscuits.
+I can hear the broth bubbling as it cooked the soft doughy balls into magical gooey biscuits.

 It was love at first bite and then, well, the visit was over.
 I saw my Grandma several years ago during the holidays and she gave me an old family cookbook with her scribbled notes inside.
 Low and behold, I found her recipe and was also able to recreate the dumplings into a Paleo, egg-free version that is on the money.
 I hope you enjoy it as much as I do.